 In June of 2019, New York passed a landmark climate law.
 The Climate Leadership and Community Protection Act, or CLCPA, sets New York—the eleventh-largest economy in the world—on the path to carbon neutrality, modeling the changes that will need to take place across the country and the globe if we are to avoid the most catastrophic consequences of climate change.
-Now, leaders from different fields and sectors across the state are working to determine the specific policies that will allow New York to reachthe targets set out by the law:
+At the end of 2022, the state’s Climate Action Council, supported by dozens of experts across various fields and informed by substantial public input, developed the Scoping Plan which lays out the roadmap to meeting the targets set out by the law:

-According to New York State’sgreenhouse gas inventory, buildings account for 30% of climate-warming emissions.
+According to New York State’s greenhouse gas inventory, buildings account for 30% of climate-warming emissions.
 That figure covers only emissions from on-site combustion—that is, from fuels like natural gas that are piped into our homes and offices.
-When you factor in the electricity they consume, buildings’ share of the total emissions goes up to 45%.
+When you factor in the electricity they consume, buildings’ share of the total emissions approaches 45%.
 About half of those emissions come from residential buildings, a third from commercial buildings, and the rest from industrial buildings.

 That means that in order to reach its emissions targets, New York is going to have to institute major changes in the way we construct our homes and other buildings and the way we consume energy within them.
 Viewed from another angle, it means that if we can fix the way we use energy in our buildings, we’ll be more than halfway to meeting our climate goals.

 There are many steps that we, as individuals, can take right now to reduce greenhouse gas emissions from the buildings we live in.
 To see how those steps can add up to meaningful change, it is helpful to place them in a broader context.
 New York’s strategy for decarbonizing buildings rests on three major pillars: